This is a list of schools and programs that focus on the most affordable accelerated Online Masters In Journalism.

 11. Regent University

 Regent University offers a Masters in Journalism online degree program that requires students to complete at least 33 graduate semester units to meet Regent’s graduation criteria.
-Regent University’s online Masters in Journalism degree program includes coursework in journalism technology tools, social media, news writing & reporting, story, popular culture & worldview, multimedia reporting, and mobile field and media research, to name a few.
-Additionally, Regent’s online journalism master’s degree program also requires a three-credit culminating directed project or thesis.
+Regent University’s online Journalism Masters program includes coursework in journalism technology tools, social media, news writing & reporting, story, popular culture & worldview, multimedia reporting, and mobile field and media research, to name a few.
+Additionally, Regent’s online journalism masters degree program also requires a three-credit culminating directed project or thesis.

 Highlight: Regent University’s neo-Georgian architecture has placed it among the most beautiful campuses in the southern United States.